laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-support-and-ubuntu-chiseled.md

 webapp                                                1.0.0     e2d2de6a8878   39 minutes ago   216MB
 ```

 I expected better results with this last step.
-I guess is the best we can do, because the ICU package is still part of runtime-deps:6.0-jammy-chiseled, or?
-Till maybe Microsoft and Canonical publish a new base image with the ICU package removed.
+It is the best we can do because the ICU package is still part of runtime-deps:6.0-jammy-chiseled, or?
+Maybe till Microsoft and Canonical publish a new base image with the ICU package removed.

+<blockquote class="twitter-tweet" data-lang="en" data-dnt="true" data-theme="light"><p lang="en" dir="ltr">Hey <a href="https://twitter.com/runfaster2000?ref_src=twsrc%5Etfw">@runfaster2000</a> and <a href="https://twitter.com/ValentinViennot?ref_src=twsrc%5Etfw">@ValentinViennot</a> Great presentation during the <a href="https://twitter.com/hashtag/dotnetConf?src=hash&amp;ref_src=twsrc%5Etfw">#dotnetConf</a> 👍🏼 Any plan to ship another 7.0-jammy-chiseled without ICU?</p>&mdash; Laurent Kempé (@laurentkempe) <a href="https://twitter.com/laurentkempe/status/1591729789345599488?ref_src=twsrc%5Etfw">November 13, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 # Run